-CTY, or Center for Talented Youth, at John Hopkins University (JHU) offers an assortment of resources to gifted students.
+CTY, or Center for Talented Youth, at Johns Hopkins University (JHU) offers an assortment of resources to gifted students.
 These resources include summer programs and courses, written resources, community awards/recognition, and college counseling.

-The first step to many of the programs is registering for the Talent Search.
+The first step to many of the CTY programs is registering for the Talent Search.
 Even the programs that are open to everyone give priority to students who participated in the Talent Search.
-For your convenience, we've compiled everything here into one magnificent blog entry guide.
+For your convenience, we've compiled everything you need to know about CTY into one magnificent blog entry guide.
 I recommend reading it all the way through, but if you only want to read one particular section, you can pick it out from the Table of Contents.

 I'll start off by going in depth into the Talent Search and then mention other programs along with links if you want more information than I give in this article.

 Programs Open To Everyone Who Qualifies (Not Just Talent Search Participants)